ToolShedTested

 Milwaukee M18 FUEL vs Makita XDT20Z Impact Driver: 2026

-Milwaukee M18 FUEL vs Makita 18V LXT Impact Driver: we tested both on fastener driving speed, torque control, and battery runtime.
+Milwaukee M18 FUEL vs Makita 18V LXT Impact Driver: we compared both on fastener driving speed, torque control, and battery runtime.
 Here's which one wins.

 Bosch GDX18V-1860C vs Makita XDT20Z: 2026 Comparison